 Schoeneberger Straße 15, 10963 Berlin, Germany

-You can apply to our companies electronically, via the application form on our website or via email to firstname.lastname@example.org.
+You can apply to the companies of the MEININGER Group electronically, via the application form on our website or via email to email@example.com.
 It goes without saying that we will only use your information in order to process the application and we will not pass this on to third parties.
 Please bear in mind that emails which are sent in non-encrypted form cannot be protected against unauthorised access.
 More information about how we process your personal data can be found in our information sheet for the application process, which you receive from our Human Resources Department or can download here.

 3.1.9 Use of social plugins